Off-whites and whites are some notable color categories that can never bore you!

 A Pro Tip: Try to avoid using this paint in the west-facing rooms.

-Order a wall-stick sample of Whitetail here to help you better compare these colors in your own house.
+Order wall-stick samples of Westhighland and Whitetail here to help you better compare these colors in your own house.

 Westhighland White Vs Mayonnaise